shivam-181/JBSS/README.md

 - **Video**: [Mux](https://www.mux.com/)
 - **AI**: [Google Gemini API](https://ai.google.dev/)

+## 📄 License

+© 2024 JBSS Education.
+All Rights Reserved.
+Unauthorized copying, modification, distribution, or use of this software is strictly prohibited.

 ## 🏁 Getting Started

 Follow these steps to set up the project locally.